 In between Christmas and New Years might be the oddest fitness week of the year.
 Many people are coming out of a stressful holiday run up full of work parties, last minute shopping, travel, family gatherings, tantrums (from kids and adults alike), and an endless supply of sweets, alcohol, and rich, dense foods.
 However, the holidays are not over; we still have New Years.

 This week is therefore complicated.
 For many, you are still on vacation, traveling to see family and thus away from the pool and your typical routine.
-Even if you are at home but have not been sticking to your training schedule, you might be questioning whether you should even get back in the water and workout.
+Even if you are at home but have not been sticking to your training schedule after holidays, you might be questioning how to get back into triathlon training or whether you should even get back in the water and workout.
 There is always January 1st, right?
 WRONG!

 Here are some tips to get you through this week and start 2017 on a better foot than if you took this whole week off to eat leftovers and watch sports as tempting as that might be.